-1 (3) This act may not be construed to modify, amend, 2 or otherwise affect the validity of Article 2 (commencing with 3 Section 13A-12-1), Chapter 12, Title 13A, Code of Alabama 4 1975.

-- (c) Any law that is inconsistent with this act does not apply to casino gaming as provided for by this act. - (d) This act and rules promulgated by the board shall apply to all persons who are licensed or otherwise participate in gaming under this act. - (e) If a federal court or agency rules or federal legislation is enacted that allows a state to regulate gambling on Native American land or land held in trust by the United States for a federally recognized Indian tribe, the Legislature shall enact legislation creating a new act consistent with this act to regulate casinos that are operated on Native American land or land held in trust by the United States for a federally recognized Indian tribe.
+- (1) The pari mutuel system of wagering on horses and greyhounds used or intended to be used in connection with race meetings as authorized by the Alabama Legislature under Chapter 65 (commencing with Section 11-65-1), Title 11, Code of Alabama 1975. - (2) Gambling on Native American land and land held in trust by the United States for a federally recognized Indian tribe on which gaming may be conducted under the Indian Gaming Regulatory Act, Public Law 100-497, 102 Stat.
+2467. - (3) This act may not be construed to modify, amend, or otherwise affect the validity of Article 2 (commencing with Section 13A-12-1), Chapter 12, Title 13A, Code of Alabama 1975. - (c) Any law that is inconsistent with this act does not apply to casino gaming as provided for by this act. - (d) This act and rules promulgated by the board shall apply to all persons who are licensed or otherwise participate in gaming under this act. - (e) If a federal court or agency rules or federal legislation is enacted that allows a state to regulate gambling on Native American land or land held in trust by the United States for a federally recognized Indian tribe, the Legislature shall enact legislation creating a new act consistent with this act to regulate casinos that are operated on Native American land or land held in trust by the United States for a federally recognized Indian tribe.